library(tidyverse)1 Introduction

 data <- read_excel("data/forest_understory/Axmanova-Forest-understory-diversity-analyses.xlsx")

-# 1. Create new variable in the data
+# 1. Create a new variable in the data

 data$Productivity <- ifelse(data$Biomass < 60, "low", "high")

-# 2. Select only some columns, save as new dataframe
+# 2. Select only some columns, save as a new dataframe

 df <- data[, c("PlotID", "ForestTypeName", "Productivity", "pH_KCl")]